lllyasviel/stable-diffusion-webui-forge/README.md

 Thanks to Unet Patcher, many new things are possible now and supported in Forge, including SVD, Z123, masked Ip-adapter, masked controlnet, photomaker, etc.

 **No need to monkey patch UNet and conflict other extensions anymore!**

+Forge also adds a few samplers, including but not limited to DDPM, DDPM Karras, DPM++ 2M Turbo, DPM++ 2M SDE Turbo, LCM Karras, Euler A Turbo, etc. (LCM is already in original webui since 1.7.0).

+Finally, Forge promise that we will only do our jobs.
+Forge will never add unnecessary opinioned changes to the user interface.
+You are still using 100% Automatic1111 WebUI.

 # Installing Forge